codicolus/Jungfrau_Panorama/README.md

 # Jungfrau Panorama / Panorama of the Bernese Alps

-Code for creating a panoramic view of the Bernese Alps in R.
+Code, Visualization and Movie-Clip of a panoramic view of the Bernese Alps.

 **This repository contains:**
 - Script used to create both visualization + movie